jess-777-ai/demoproject/README.md

 ## Tools installed

-Installed Cursor AI and installed extensions (Claude Code and Codex) Added necessary API keys
+Installed Cursor AI and installed extensions (Claude Code and Codex).

+Added necessary API keys.

 Creators added can be found in the "creators.txt" file

 ## Insights